Digana

-Digana is a village in Sri Lanka.
+Digana is a town in Sri Lanka.
 It is located within Central Province, between Kandy and Teldeniya on A26 road.
-It is known Kandy Fertilizer pioneering for its dolomite mineral.A.C.M Mushtafa along with Philanthropist Alhaji Azeez Muhammedh Rauf introduced dolomite to Sri Lanka.
+It is known Kandy Fertilizer pioneering for its dolomite mineral, Philanthropist Alhaji Azeez Muhammedh Rauf introduced dolomite to Sri Lanka.
 There are several dolomite industries in Digana.

 After submerging Teldeniya, Digana became the popular alternative town to all neighbourhoods.

 The population is around 2000 families living in a multi-ethnic community.

 In March 2018, it was the site of mob attack causing communal violence against Muslim-owned homes, businesses, and at least one mosque, leading to the declaration of a state of emergency.

+History

+There are several historical sites in the area around Digana, such as Bambaragala Rajamaha Viharaya, built between 3th and 2nd century BC and the Ambalama at Kengalla.